Giants go extras to win 11-8 after Diamondbacks rally

 Mike Yastrzemski and Wilmer Flores also homered for San Francisco (67-39), which has the majors’ best record and leads all teams with 161 homers.

 Diamondbacks starter Taylor Widener was charged with five runs in 4 1/3 innings.
 Dickerson connected against reliever J.B.
-Bukauskas, who walked Buster Posey to force in a run before Dickerson’s blast.
+Bukauskas, who walked Posey to force in a run before Dickerson’s blast.

-The Diamondbacks scored an unearned run against DeSclafani in the third on two singles and Posey’s passed ball.

 Kris Bryant, playing in his second game since being acquired from the Chicago Cubs on Friday, was 1 for 4 with an infield hit and a walk.